testomatio/block-editor/README.md

 npm run build:package
 ```

-The compiled files land in `dist/`:
+The compiled files land in `package/`:

-- `dist/index.js` and `dist/index.d.ts` export the schema plus converters.
+- `package/index.js` and `package/index.d.ts` export the schema plus converters.
-- `dist/editor/...` contains the underlying source hierarchy for easier debugging.
+- `package/editor/...` contains the underlying source hierarchy for easier debugging.
-- `dist/styles.css` ships all required styles for the blocks.
+- `package/styles.css` ships all required styles for the blocks.

+Running `npm run build` will also invoke Vite and place the playground site in `dist/`, which you can upload to Cloudflare Pages if you want a hosted demo.

 ## Using Inside Any BlockNote Editor